Girl Genius provides examples of the following tropes:

 - The Baron cloned Olga's body, assuming her to be the believed-dead Agatha.
 Nothing on what happened to the new body...

 - While in Sturmhalten, Agatha sent out four messenger dingbots to the Baron.
-One was shown successfully escaping the monster that destroyed the first three... and was never, ever shown or mentioned again.
+One was shown successfully escaping the monster that destroyed the first three... and was not shown or mentioned again.
 Especially not by the Baron, who seems just as misguided as before several volumes later.
+Much later, it's back.◊

 - What the Hell, Hero?: "TRULY YOU ARE YOUR MOTHER'S CHILD!"
 More understandable than some, since the one calling Agatha out murdered her step-parents in cold blood, but everyone Von Pinn worked with considers her tough but fair, and likes her.
 And she is the closest thing Gil had to a mother.
 Agatha's response is a heck of a lot of guilt.